autopilotpattern/consul/README.md

 1. Docker containers on Triton preserve their IP and any data on disk when they reboot.
 1. Linked containers in Docker Compose on Triton are distributed across multiple unique physical nodes for maximum availability in the case of  node failures.

+## Consul encryption

+Consul supports TLS encryption for RPC and symmetric pre-shared key encryption for its gossip protocol.
+Deploying these features requires managing these secrets, and a demonstration of how to do so can be found in the [Vault example](https://github.com/autopilotpattern/vault).

 ## Credit where it's due

 This project builds on the fine examples set by [Jeff Lindsay](https://github.com/progrium)'s ([Glider Labs](https://github.com/gliderlabs)) [Consul in Docker](https://github.com/gliderlabs/docker-consul/tree/legacy) work.
 It also, obviously, wouldn't be possible without the outstanding work of the [Hashicorp team](https://hashicorp.com) that made [consul.io](https://www.consul.io).